Knotx/knotx/README.md

 ## Bugs

 All feature requests and bugs can be filed as issues on [Gitub](https://github.com/Cognifide/knotx/issues).
-Do not use Github issues to ask questions, post them on the [User Group](https://groups.google.com/forum/#!forum/knotx).
+Do not use Github issues to ask questions, post them on the [User Group](https://groups.google.com/forum/#!forum/knotx) or [Gitter Chat](https://gitter.im/Knotx/Lobby).

 ## Demo